thephez/backup-readme/platform/markdown/dash-masternode-dev.md

 Once the address is funded, you can begin creating identities, data contracts, etc. and experimenting with Dash Platform.
 The [other tutorials](tutorials-introduction) in this section will help you get started.

-To make the Dash SDK connect to your local development network, set the `network` option to `'local'`:
+To make the Dash SDK connect to your local development network, set the `network` option to `'local'` and set the DPNS contract ID when configuring your client.
+The DPNS contract ID can be found in the `packages/platform-test-suite/.env` file.
-[block:callout]
-{
-  "type": "info",
-  "body": "Note: Prior to Platform v0.22, it was also necessary to set the DPNS contract ID; however, system contract IDs are now static so this is no longer necessary as of [pull request 192](https://github.com/dashevo/platform/pull/192)."
-}
-[/block]

 [block:code]
 {
   "codes": [